zeldaret/mm/REVIEWING.md

 - [ ] New variables and functions should follow standard naming conventions.
    - [ ] Constants are converted to whichever looks best in context: hexadecimal, decimal, or float
 	  - [ ] Rotation angles should always be in hexadecimal
+	  - [ ] Colour values should always be in decimal.
    - [ ] Functions, structs, unions, enums, and typedefs are `TitleCase` (`DmRavine`)
 	  - [ ] "Methods" for objects separate the system from the verb with an underscore (`DmRavine_Init`)
    - [ ] Variable names are `camelCase` (`actionFunc`)